voyagermesh/voyager/README.md

   // this flag can be set to 'voyager' to handle only ingress
   // with annotation kubernetes.io/ingress.class=voyager.

-  // unsetting ingress-class will result in handling all ingress types.
+  // If unset, voyager will also handle ingress without ingress-class annotation.
 ```

 ## Developer Guide